What Is Mulch?

 Mulch is not the same as soil.

-Mulch is not always mixed into the ground.
+Mulch is not normally mixed into the ground.

 Mulch usually sits on the surface and creates a protective layer between the soil and the outside environment.